 Between the Malfoys, who wanted to keep Hogwarts in the twelfth century, and Dumbledore, who had accepted Serena only under very strict conditions that basically disqualified her for awards and appointments, her whole high school experience was whack.

 Asmo stopped by Gladrags for a new cape, which he shipped home, and by Honeyduke’s for some licorice snaps that really snapped.
 He took the candy with him and sat on a bench in a little grassy park area, where an old witch was playing even older songs on a harp.
-Asmo couldn’t understand why Bel didn’t like this stuff.
+Asmo couldn’t understand why Bel didn’t like this kind of music.
 It was soothing.
 Sometimes he thought Bel didn’t notice whether there was music playing or not.

 Asmo popped a handful of the snaps into his mouth and sucked on them them as they raced around his cheeks, biting with their tiny teeth.
 Finally he crunched them up while they were still hopping; they were better that way.

-The old-timey music made him think of all the thousands of generations of magical beings who had passed through Hogsmeade.
+The old-timey music made him think of the thousands of generations of magical beings who had passed through Hogsmeade.
 He wondered what it would be like to live among wizards, to wear robes and cloaks and not have to worry about who saw you do what.

-That was a fantasy, he decided; he’d still have to worry about what people saw, and it really did get old fast, trying to use magic as a substitute for technology.
+That was a fantasy, he decided.
+He’d still have to worry about what people saw, and it really did get old fast, trying to use magic as a substitute for technology.
 Seriously, owls?

 He’d just swallowed another mouthful of snaps when someone called to him.

 Asmo turned to see Marcus Flint entering the park, looking as funny as ever.
 It was the teeth, thought Asmo; he really should fix those.